rpurser47/wumpus/README.md

 # Hunt the Wumpus (Next.js + TypeScript)

-This is a fantastik game of cave exploration with deliberate misspelling.

 A graphical, single-page web version of the classic Hunt the Wumpus game, using an irregular 16-room cave map, medieval fantasy theme, and immersive sound effects.

 ## Features